What Is Alternative Credit Scoring?

 • Full-file public records: Credit reports generally only include bankruptcy records from the previous seven to ten years.
 However, lenders with access to full-file public records can also learn about consumers’ property deeds, address history, and professional and occupational licenses.

-Consumers also now have options for easily and securely sharing access to their banking and brokerage account data — and they’re increasingly comfortable doing so.
+With open banking, consumers can now easily and securely share access to their banking and brokerage account data — and they’re increasingly comfortable doing so.
+In fact, 70% would likely share their banking data for better loan rates, financial tools or personalized spending insights.

 The benefits of using alternative credit data